 19 Oct What is that cracking noise?!

-The answer to the above questions are we cannot crack them in to place because what usually happens is the joints get stuck and are not moving along their plane of direction and are jammed.
+The answer to the above questions is we cannot crack them into place because what usually happens is the joints get stuck and are not moving along their plane of direction and are jammed.
 So we need to encourage them to move and we do this by creating a cavitation/crack at the jammed joint.

-Therefor also the myth of cracking your joints cause arthritis is a myth as you are not cracking bone it is gas that is escaping causing the crack.
-However we do not recommend people forcing a joint to go crack because the more regular they do this it will eventually cause the ligaments to become over stretched and unstable leading to hypermobility of the specific joint.
+Therefore also the myth of cracking your joints cause arthritis is a myth as you are not cracking bone it is gas that is escaping causing the crack.
+However, we do not recommend people forcing a joint to go crack because the more regular they do this it will eventually cause the ligaments to become over stretched and unstable leading to hypermobility of the specific joint.

 If you think you’d like to see our very own Dr. Martin Mamo please give us a call at Complete Health Care Sunbury on 9740 8838 to book in.